krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 ) jQuery
 ```

-The great thing about this approach is that we can add other formats to the respond to, if we ever need to generate other types of files, for example a PDF of order lables for the supplier to print and stick on their orders.
+The great thing about sending a URL back rather than just the file, is that we can add other formats to the `respond_to` block, if we ever need to generate other types of files.
+For example a PDF of order labels for the supplier to print and stick on their orders.

 ```ruby
 class FileExportsController < ApplicationController